HL7/US-Core-STU3/pages/_includes/guidance.md

 #### Extensible + Max-ValueSet binding for CodeableConcept Datatype

 For this IG, we have defined the Extensible + Max-ValueSet binding to allow for either a code from the defined value set or text if the code is not available.  (for example, legacy data).
-This means,unlike a regular extensible binding, alternate code(s) are not permitted and a text value SHALL be supplied if the code is not available.
+This means, unlike a FHIR extensible binding, alternate code(s) are not permitted and a text value SHALL be supplied if the code is not available.
 However, multiple codings (translations) are allowed as is discussed below.

 Example: Immunization resource vaccineCode's CVX coding - the source only has the text "4-way Influenza" and no CVX code.